 Supercomputing systems present complex challenges to personnel who design, deploy and maintain these systems.
 Standing up these systems and keeping them running require novel solutions that are unique to high performance computing.
 The success of any supercomputing center depends on stable and reliable systems, and HPC Systems Professionals are crucial to that success.

-The Fourth Annual HPC Systems Professionals Workshop will bring together systems administrators, systems architects, and systems analysts in order to share best practices, discuss cutting-edge technologies, and advance the state-of-the-practice for HPC systems.
+The Fifth Annual HPC Systems Professionals Workshop will bring together systems administrators, systems architects, and systems analysts in order to share best practices, discuss cutting-edge technologies, and advance the state-of-the-practice for HPC systems.
 This CFP requests that participants submit either papers, slide presentations, or 5-minute Lightning Talk proposals along with reproducible artifacts (code segments, test suites, configuration management templates) which can be made available to the community for use.

 Call for Participation